 Click the Next button to proceed to the next screen and to specify trigger conditions, if any.

-Trigger conditions can be entered either manually or by using the GUI-based Expression Builder.
+Trigger conditions can be entered either manually (enable "Override") or by using the GUI-based Expression Builder.
 If you develop an expression using the Expression Builder, the expression will be automatically written to the Expression box.
-This box will be read-only if the Override checkbox is unticked (unchecked).
-Should you wish to write the expression manually yourself, tick the Override button.
-Once the Override button is ticked, the Expression Builder will be disabled.
+This box will be read-only if the Override checkbox is unchecked.
+Should you wish to write the expression manually yourself, check the Override checkbox.
+Once the Override button is checked, the Expression Builder will be disabled.

 Expression - Enter a trigger condition (if any) in this text field.
 (See Writing conditions)

-Override - Tick this checkbox if you wish to enter the trigger condition directly into the Expression box.
+Override - Enable the checkbox if you wish to enter the trigger condition directly into the Expression box.

 Test Expression - Click this button to test your trigger condition.
 (See Testing conditions)

-Note: The following buttons will only be enabled if the Override checkbox is ticked.
+Note: The following buttons will only be enabled if the Override checkbox is checked.

 Variables - Click this button to display a list of supported variables.
 This list will vary depending on the Event type used in the previous screen.